How do you release equity in property?

 Equity release is the process of releasing some of the money you have paid into your property over time as a cash lump sum.
 Whatever you take out of the property must however be repaid at a later stage, and can usually result in costing more than your standard house repayments, so you need to be careful when you look to utilise equity release.

-There are three main ways in which people release equity from their property, home reversion plans, lifetime house repayments or if you can, re-mortgaging.
+There are three main ways in which people release equity from their property, home reversion plans, lifetime mortgages or if you can, re-mortgaging.
 Here’s a breakdown of each of these methods:

-- Lifetime house repayments - A lifetime house repayments is a house repayments of sorts, with a difference.
+A lifetime mortgage is a mortgage of sorts, with a difference.
 You borrow a percent of your homes value but you don’t make any repayments but the interest on the amount you borrow keeps growing and overtime can add up to be a substantial amount.
 The amount is repaid either when you die or go into long term care.

-- Re-mortgaging – This option is only available in limited circumstances, and you will have to speak to your lender, but you could potentially re-house repayments if you are able to extend the term of the house repayments or increase your monthly payment.
-This is only available in certain circumstances but could often be the best option, we’ve written about re-mortgaging and whether it is a good idea here.
+This option is only available in limited circumstances, and you will have to speak to your lender, but you could potentially re-mortgage if you are able to extend the term of the house repayments or increase your monthly payment.
+This is only available in certain circumstances but could often be the best option.

 It’s extremely hard to tell, it depends on what method that you choose and how much you are looking to borrow.
 It’s not worth giving you any example figures as there are so many variations to how much you could be charged, make sure whatever option you choose that you are fully aware of what the costs are going to be as it can sometimes be extremely expensive.